glass91/k3s_cluster_aws_jenkins_nginx/README.md

-1. Do this step just once!!! run command "sudo visudo" on Jenkins server and add string(running pipeline without passw request): jenkins ALL=(ALL) NOPASSWD: /usr/bin/apt-get, /usr/bin/curl, /usr/bin/tee, /usr/bin/apt-key, /usr/bin/sh
+1. Do this step just once!!! run command "sudo visudo" on Jenkins server and add string(running pipeline without passw request): jenkins ALL=(ALL) NOPASSWD: /usr/bin/apt-get, /usr/bin/curl, /usr/bin/tee, /usr/bin/apt-key, /usr/bin/sh 1.1 Add IAMFULL ACCESS ROLE to the Jenkins(if problems pups up to create roles)

 2. Add AWS instance access key to the Jenkins credentials for the ancible playbook running (kind: SSH Username with private key) Do it once!!!